mzenir18/Morse-Translator/README.md

  ```

-###test_decrypt method :
+### test_decrypt method :
-In this method we were able to generate 4 kinds of tests on the "dncrypt" method of the original code.
+In this method we were able to generate 4 kinds of tests on the "decrypt" method of the original code.
 ```
-*test a text writen in morse code using the file "test_text Morse input.txt" *test test all Valid Morse character in morse code using the file "test_valid characters Morse_input.txt" *test test all inValid Morse character in morse code using the file "test_invalid character Morse.txt" *test The result of double dots consecutive
+*test a text writen in morse code using the file "test_text Morse input.txt" *test test all Valid Morse character in morse code using the file "test_valid characters Morse_input.txt" *test test all inValid Morse character in morse code using the file "test_invalid character Morse.txt" *test The result of double dots consecutive using the file "test_consecutive double dot.txt"

  ```